Configure how Genesys Predictive Engagement tracks visitors as they move through your website.

 - Specify the short ID length.

-- Specify any URL query parameters that Altocloud should ignore.
+- Specify any URL query parameters for Genesys Predictive Engagement to ignore.

-- Indicate whether Altocloud should keep URL fragments.
+- Indicate whether Genesys Predictive Engagement should keep URL fragments.

 - Specify any site search settings.

-Identify the website domains that you want to accept web traffic from.
+Identify the website domains from which to accept web traffic.

-- Include only domain and sub-domains labels.
-Do not include additional /paths after the domain.
+- Include only domain and sub-domain labels.
+Do not include other "/paths" after the domain.

-- Altocloud validates your domain entries and displays an error message if any are incorrect.
+- Genesys Predictive Engagement validates your domain entries and, if any are incorrect, displays an error message.

 - NEW: This list of allowed domains should match the list of allowed domains for the widget.